CBD for Anxiety: Definitive Guide to Usage, Side Effects & More

 - Another case study carried out in 2019 evaluated the effects of cannabidiol on anxiety and sleep.
 The researchers studied 72 adult humans in this regard.
 This research was significantly useful in studying how varying doses of CBD can produce varying results.

 The subjects were given different doses of CBD in the form of capsules.
-Most of them were prescribed 25 mg capsule once daily.
+Most of them were prescribed 25 mg capsules once daily.
 Some were given 50mg to 75mg once daily, whereas an individual with schizoaffective disorder and a history of trauma was prescribed 175mg daily.

 After 2 months of regular use, up to 792% of subjects experienced an improvement in anxiety-related symptoms.
 However, around 19.5% of the adults reported that their symptoms have worsened